melosomelo/eslint-plugin-layers/README.md

 ugly relative paths (via the [`paths`](https://www.typescriptlang.org/tsconfig#paths) property in a `tsconfig` file, for example).
-With this, a file such as `src/app/access-control/user/user.controller.ts` can import something from `src/shared/access-control/auth.guard.ts` by writing `import { something } from ~shared/access-control/auth.guard.ts` instead of `import { something } from ../../shared/access-control/auth.guard.ts` (with `~shared` being the layer's alias).
+With this, a file such as `src/app/access-control/user/user.controller.ts` can import something from `src/shared/access-control/auth.guard.ts` by writing `import { something } from "~shared/access-control/auth.guard.ts"` instead of `import { something } from ""../../shared/access-control/auth.guard.ts"` (with `~shared` being the layer's alias).

-We can take this pattern even further by creating an `src/shared/index.ts` file and exporting from it only the objects that matter to the upper layers.
+We can take this pattern even further by creating an `src/shared/index.ts` file and exporting from it only the items that matter to the upper layers.
-With this, the import becomes just `import { something } from ~shared`.
+With this, the import becomes just `import { something } from "~shared"`.
 This removes the ugly relative imports, while also shielding the upper layers from the imported layer's inner structure, making them depend only on defined interface, as it should be.